dharanikaa360/college-mini-projects/README.md

 - Field of Study:Bachelor Computer Applications of Data Science

 ## Note
-This repository is intended for learning and academic purposes.
+This repository showcases my academic learning and hands-on practice as an undergraduate student and is actively maintained as I continue to develop my programming and problem-solving skills.